Ryu-134/P3-Application-Developer-Skills-Bootcamp/README.md

+---

 # Chess Tournament Management Program

 ## Description
 This Python application is designed for managing chess tournaments.
 It allows users to create tournaments, register players, enter match results, and generate tournament reports, all in an offline environment.
+The application is compatible with Windows and MacOS operating systems.

 ## Installation